-Direct Investigation Rules, 7 CCR 1103-8 (2024), as proposed December 29, 2023; to be followed and replaced by a final Statement at the conclusion of the rulemaking process.
+Direct Investigation Rules, 7 CCR 1103-8 (2024), as adopted February 9, 2024.

-- I. BASIS: These rules conform the Direct Investigation Rules ("DI"), 7 CCR 1103-8, to statutory changes to C.R.S.
+- I. BASIS.
+These rules conform the Direct Investigation Rules ("DI"), 7 CCR 1103-8, to statutory changes to C.R.S.
 Title 8, and serve important public needs that the Director finds best served by these rule updates and amendments. - II.
-SPECIFIC STATUTORY AUTHORITY: The Director of the Division of Labor Standards and Statistics is authorized to adopt and amend rules and regulations to enforce, execute, apply, and interpret Articles 1, 2, 4-6, 12, 13.3, 13.5, and 14.4 of Title 8, C.R.S.
+SPECIFIC STATUTORY AUTHORITY.
+The Director of the Division of Labor Standards and Statistics is authorized to adopt and amend rules and regulations to enforce, execute, apply, and interpret Articles 1, 2, 4-6, 12, 13.3, 13.5, and 14.4 of Title 8, C.R.S.
 (2023) and including the Equal Pay for Equal Work Act, C.R.S. § 8-5-101 et seq.
 (2024); as well as all rules, regulations, investigations, and other proceedings of any kind pursued thereunder, by provisions of these Articles 1, 2, 4-6, 12, 13.3, 13.5, and 14.4.
 Authority also derives from the Administrative Procedure Act, C.R.S. § 24-4-103. - III.
 FINDINGS, JUSTIFICATIONS, AND REASONS FOR ADOPTION.
 Pursuant to C.R.S. § 24-4-103(4)(b), the Director finds as follows: (A) demonstrated need exists for these rules, as detailed in the findings in Part IV, which are incorporated into this finding as well; (B) proper statutory authority exists for the rules, as detailed in the list of statutory authority in Part II, which is incorporated into this finding as well; (C) to the extent practicable, the rules are clearly stated so that their meaning will be understood by any party required to comply; (D) the rules do not conflict with other provisions of law; and (E) any duplicating or overlapping has been minimized and is explained by the Division. - IV.
 SPECIFIC FINDINGS FOR ADOPTION.
 Pursuant to C.R.S. § 24-4-103(6), the Director finds as follows.

 The Direct Investigation Rules were first written in 2019 before the Direct Investigation program existed at the Division, then updated only modestly the next year, before the program reached what the Division considered fully operational status in 2021.
-With these Rules not updated since the program's infancy, the Division found several areas requiring adjustment, though none that result in significant changes to how the Division operates the Direct Investigations program:
+With these Rules not updated since the program's infancy, the Division found several areas requiring adjustment, though none that result in significant changes to how the Division operates the Direct Investigation program: